-Sunak warned of ‘critical risk to life’ in school concrete crisis two years ago
+Sunak ‘was warned children in danger from crumbling concrete but ignored it’

-Jonathan Slater said officials were aware of the need to rebuild between 300 and 400 schools a year while Mr Sunak was chancellor

-The former head of the Department for Education warned Rishi Sunak children faced a “critical risk to life” from crumbling schools, but was denied the funding needed to fix them.
+The bombshell allegation was made by a whistleblowing ex mandarin at the Education Ministry.

+It put Mr Sunak in the direct political firing line as the crumbling concrete crisis engulfs the government.

-Jonathan Slater said officials were aware of the need to rebuild between 300 and 400 schools a year while Mr Sunak was chancellor.
+Jonathan Slater, the former Permanent Secretary at the Department for Education, said officials were aware of the need to rebuild between 300 and 400 schools a year while Mr Sunak was in the Treasury from 2019 to 2022.

-But despite warning that concrete blocks falling from roofs “was not just a risk, it was starting to happen”, the department was only given the funding to replace 100 buildings per year.

-The former mandarin said Mr Sunak then went on to halve the funding for the programme, cutting the level to just 50 per year in his autumn 2021 spending review.
+He told BBC Radio 4's Today programme DfE was denied the funding to fix the schools.

+“It was frustrating,” said Mr Slater, whose voice was breaking with emotion as he spoke of his "frustration" at the way his pleas had fallen on deaf ears.

+"I was absolutely amazed to see the decision made the year I left (his post at the DfE) was to halve the school rebuilding programme from 100 a year to 50."

+Mr Sunak was appointed Treasury Chief Secretary in July 2019 when Boris Johnson became Prime Minister and was promoted to Chancellor in February 2020.

-Mr Slater, who was permanent secretary at the Department for Education from 2016 to 2020, said it carried out a survey a decade ago of reinforced autoclaved aerated concrete (RAAC) in schools.
+Mr Slater saidthe department for education (DfE) carried out a survey a decade ago of reinforced autoclaved aerated concrete (RAAC) in schools.

 “A second survey was commissioned in my time, and we saw that the backlog of repairs had increased,” he added.